Inference on inner galaxy structure via gravitational waves from supermassive binaries: Inference of galactic-centre matter distributions

-Our analysis targets include the initial eccentricity $e_0$, defined as occurring when the binary is formed at $a = r_i$, and the density profile parameters $\rho_{\rm pc}$ and $\gamma$.
-The distribution of SMBHB parameters, including total mass $M$, mass ratio $q$, and redshift $z$, follows the fiducial population model derived from NANOGrav’s astrophysical interpretations (fiducial ‘Phenom+Astro’ model without phenomenological environmental parameters) using \texttt{holodeck}~\cite{NANOGrav:2023hfp}.
-The dominant contributions to the SGWB are expected from binaries with $\log_{10} (M/M_{\odot}) \in (9.2, 10.4)$, $q \in (0.5, 0.8)$, and $z \in (0.15, 0.9)$.
+Our analysis targets include the initial eccentricity $e_0$, defined as occurring when the binary is formed at $a = r_i$, and the density-profile parameters $\rho_{\rm pc}$ and $\gamma$.
+The distribution of SMBHB parameters, namely total mass $M$, mass ratio $q$, and redshift $z$, follows the fiducial population model derived from astrophysical interpretations of NANOGrav data (the fiducial `Phenom+Astro' model without phenomenological environmental parameters) using \texttt{holodeck}~\cite{NANOGrav:2023hfp}, as detailed in Supplementary Information.
+The dominant contributions to the SGWB are expected from binaries with $\log_{10} (M/M_{\odot}) \in (9.2, 10.4)$, $q \in (0.5, 0.8)$, and $z \in (0.15, 0.9)$~\cite{NANOGrav:2023hfp}.

-For each parameter combination of $(\rho_{\rm pc}, \gamma, e_0)$ and $(M, q, z)$, we compute the orbital and eccentricity evolution of the SMBHB, taking into account both GW emission and three-body scattering, as detailed in Supplemental Material.
+For each parameter combination of $(e_0, \rho_{\rm pc}, \gamma)$ and $(M, q, z)$, we compute the orbital and eccentricity evolution of the SMBHB, taking into account both GW emission and three-body scattering, as detailed in Methods.
 We then derive the total SGWB spectrum by integrating over $(M, q, z)$.
-Finally, we assess the likelihood that the SGWB spectrum produced by each parameter set $(e_0, \rho_{\rm pc}, \gamma)$ matches the observed spectrum in the lowest five frequency bins ($2–10$\,nHz) of the NANOGrav 15-year data, which exhibit robust signal-to-noise ratios~\cite{NANOGrav:2023gor}.
-Higher frequencies can deviate increasingly from the $h_c \propto f^{-2/3}$ scaling due to the finite number of sources~\cite{Sesana:2008mz,NANOGrav:2023pdq}, but this does not affect our analysis because these higher-frequency deviations have minimal impact on the lowest-frequency bins and therefore do not contribute to the likelihood differences among the parameters considered in this study.
-We treat the overall normalization of the SMBHB distribution as a nuisance parameter, assigning it astrophysical priors consistent with how the fiducial population model was derived~\cite{NANOGrav:2023hfp}, as detailed in Supplemental Material.
+Finally, we assess the likelihood that the SGWB spectrum produced by each parameter set $(e_0, \rho_{\rm pc}, \gamma)$ matches the observed spectrum in the lowest five frequency bins ($2-10$\,nHz) of the NANOGrav 15-year data, which exhibit robust signal-to-noise ratios~\cite{NANOGrav:2023gor}.
+We treat the overall normalization of the SMBHB distribution as a nuisance parameter, assigning it astrophysical priors consistent with how the fiducial population model was derived~\cite{NANOGrav:2023hfp}, as detailed in Supplementary Information.